Below is a list of a frequently asked questions. We hope this information assists you with preparing for the semester ahead!

 Can I eat in the dining hall and sit with other guests?

 Dine-in seating is currently available in all-you-care-to-eat locations.
 Please note takeout from all-you-care-to-eat dining halls is no longer an option due to enhanced Grab & Go offerings, mobile ordering and expanded Combo-X-Change options.
+As the Jan.
+7 update above notes, we are temporarily offering takeout in all-you-care-to-eat locations for the first three weeks of spring semester while most classes are conducted virtually.
 Guests must wear a mask indoors unless they are seated at a table and eating/drinking.